Chris00/fftw-ocaml/README.md

 The FFTW, version 3, with its development files (``fftw3.h``) must be installed on your platform.
-For example, on Debian or Ubuntu, you need to install the package ``libfftw3-dev``.
+For example, on Debian or Ubuntu, you need to install the package ``libfftw3-dev`` (see the [opam file](fftw3.opam) for other distributions).

 Compilation
 -----------

-    ./bootstrap (optional, requires autoconf)
-    ./configure
-    make
+    jbuilder build @install

-If your fftw3 header files or libraries are not where you C compiler expects to find them, you need to tell configure by using the following syntax:
+If your fftw3 header files or libraries are not where you C compiler expects to find them and `pkg-config` does not return the right location either, you need to tell the [discover script](config/discover.ml) where to find them by setting the environment variable `FFTW3_CFLAGS`:

-    CPPFLAGS="-I/opt/local/include" LDFLAGS="-L/opt/local/lib" ./configure
+    FFTW3_CFLAGS="-I/opt/local/include" LDFLAGS="-L/opt/local/lib"

 Of course, replace ``/opt/local/include`` (resp. ``/opt/local/lib``) by the actual paths of your header files (resp. library).